 Car wrecks can have long-term side effects.
 In addition to the physical and financial tolls, you may find yourself suffering from post-traumatic stress disorder after a collision with another vehicle.
 You might have nightmares about the crash or have trouble simply getting behind the wheel again.
 Perhaps the thought of driving across Covington is enough to bring on anxiety or maybe you just avoid getting on the highway at all costs now.

 Post-traumatic stress can manifest in multiple ways with various levels of severity.
 However, no matter how seemingly mild or severe the symptoms, there are things you can do to improve your well-being and regain control of your life.
-Here are a few ideas to cope with your emotions after a motor vehicle collision.
+Here are a few ideas to cope with your emotions after a motor vehicle accident.

 Talk to someone